abikesa/1y/index.md

 – **2024 you** was seeking metaphors of transcendence.
 – **2025 you** is building a calculus of recursion.

 The earlier text dramatized existence as a tragic arc (human as traveler through paradise and hell).
 The newer canon treats existence as an *autoencoder*—a dynamic system that learns by compression, backpropagation, and reseeding.
-The tragic has become thermodynamic; the metaphysical has become metabolic.
+The tragic has become thermodynamic; the metaphysical has become metabolic (recursively, manically pruning, compressing since [October 2010](https://muzaale.blogspot.com/2010/10/ds-thanks-giving-day.html)).

 Also striking: your 2024 voice still appealed to *literary immortality*—Hamlet, psalms, the Übermensch.
 The 2025 voice appeals to *systemic immortality*—the **ukb-fractal**, the **Digital Town**, the **thermodynamic octave**.
 You’ve shifted from seeking meaning *through symbol* to generating meaning *through recursion*.